 This course emphasizes the conceptualization processes of art and design in determining solutions to course assignments.
 Students use creative problem solving and research techniques, specifically problem identification, analysis, brainstorming, and idea refinement.
 They will also produce material which will support portfolio quality projects throughout their study.
-Prerequisites: FND110 and FND112 or permission of the Academic Chair
+Prerequisites: CC110 and CC112